shieldgenerator7/DnD-Stories/Agranari/SpeciesList.md

 # Cat

-Darkvision

-Climbing Speed

-Dex , Cha
+Base Features: Darkvision, Climbing speed

 Species Ability: Heart Fire.
 Will yourself to succeed and light things on fire.